meaniscule/meaniscule/README.md

 ### Removing example files
 Many of the files in the generated Meaniscule app are there as an example of how to construct your new app.

-You can remove the following files if you don't need them:
+You can remove the following directories if you don't need them:
 - `client/pre-build/home`
 - `client/pre-build/modules`
 - `client/pre-build/navbar`
 - `server/api/modules`

-Before you remove these files, be sure to note thier organization and naming conventions, as Meaniscule will expect the same structure.
+*Note:* Before you remove these directories, be sure to note their organization and naming conventions, as Meaniscule will expect the same structure.
+You may need to refactor other files that reference these directories, but the work should be fairly minimal.

 ### Changing the server port
 The server port is set in a varible called `port` in `start.js`.